stormtrooper88/Milestoneproject---User-centric-project/README.md

 The overview of the project "Full Stack Web Developer" is to create a website focused on demonstrating my skills as a Full Stack Web Developer.
 It aims to show to prospective employers the courses I that I have undertaken, those that I am yet to complete and some information about myself with finally a contact form if you wish to contact me.

+This is the link for the site: https://stormtrooper88.github.io/Milestoneproject---User-centric-project/

 UX